Rifat Chadirji

-Rifat Chadirji (رفعة الجادرجي, also Romanized Rifa'at Al Chaderchi; 6 December 1926 – 10 April 2020) was an Iraqi Turkmen architect.
+Rifat Chadirji (رفعة الجادرجي, also Romanized Rifa'at Al Chaderchi; 6 December 1926 – 10 April 2020) was an Iraqi architect.
 He was often referred to as the father of modern Iraqi architecture, having designed more than 100 buildings across the nation.

 Early life

 Chadirji was born in Baghdad in 1926 into an influential family.
 His father, Kamil Chadirji, played a central role in Iraq's political life as the founder in 1946 and then president of the National Democratic Party.
+His family was of Iraqi Turkmen origin.

 Chadirji trained as an architect.
 In 1952, after completing his graduate training, he returned to Baghdad and began working on what he called his "architectural experiments."
 Rifat Chadirji's architecture is inspired by the characteristics of regional Iraqi architecture, and the time-tested intelligence inherent in it, but at the same time, he wanted to reconcile tradition with contemporary social needs.
 In an interview, Chadirji explained his philosophy:

 From the very outset of my practice, I thought it imperative that, sooner or later, Iraq create for itself an architecture regional in character yet simultaneously modern, part of the current international avant-garde style.

 In the context of architecture, Chadirji called this approach international regionalism.
 Chadirji's approach was entirely consistent with the objectives of the Modern Baghdad Group, founded in 1951, of which he was an early member.
-This art group sought to combine ancient Iraqi heritage with modern art and architecture, to develop an Iraqi aesthetic, that was not only unique to Iraq, but also influence the development of a pan-Arab visual language.
+This art group sought to combine ancient Iraqi heritage with modern art and architecture, to develop an Iraqi aesthetic that was not only unique to Iraq but also influenced the development of a pan-Arab visual language.

 Career

 Chadirji's early works were firmly grounded in the discourse being conducted by members of the Baghdad Modern Art Group, including sculptors Jawad Saleem and Mohammed Ghani Hikmat, and artist-intellectual, Shakir Hassan Al Said.
-His designs relied on abstracting the concepts and elements of traditional buildings, and reconstructing them in contemporary forms.
+His designs relied on abstracting the concepts and elements of traditional buildings and reconstructing them in contemporary forms.
 However, Chadirji's critics have pointed out that although Chadirji was sympathetic to the group's aims, he was essentially a modernist at heart.